rcgsheffield/sheffield_hpc/FAQs.rst

 .. warning::

-        The directory will be automatically unmounted after a period of inactivity.
+        Directories will be automatically unmounted after a period of inactivity.

 ------

 My batch job terminates without any messages or warnings
 --------------------------------------------------------

-When a batch job that is initiated by using the ``qsub`` or ``sbatch`` commands, it gets allocated specific amount of real memory and run-time that you request, or a small default values.
+When a batch job is initiated by using the ``qsub`` or ``sbatch`` commands, it gets allocated specific amount of real memory and run time that you request, or small default values.
 If a job exceeds either the real memory or time limits it gets terminated immediately and usually without any warning messages.

 It is therefore important to estimate the amount of memory and time that is needed to run your job to completion and specify it at the time of submitting the job to the batch queue.